How to Get Paid in Bitcoin as a Contractor or Employee

-Advantages of cryptocurrency in payroll
+Advantages of getting paid in Bitcoin

-Getting paid in bitcoin appeals to workers and companies with global workforces because it offers near-instant transfers and low fees.
+Getting paid in Bitcoin appeals to workers and companies with global workforces because it offers near-instant transfers and low fees.
 Advantages include:

 Cryptocurrency’s most significant benefit is speed: transactions settle almost instantly, compared to traditional SWIFT transactions, which can take weeks.

 Crypto transactions take place on a peer-to-peer network without an intermediary financial institution.
-If I send you bitcoin, it goes directly to you.
-Thanks to the peer-to-peer structure, all bitcoin transactions are permanent, visible, and secure.
+If I send you Bitcoin, it goes directly to you.
+Thanks to the peer-to-peer structure, all Bitcoin transactions are permanent, visible, and secure.

 Crypto’s peer-to-peer network sidesteps centralized authorities that control the supply of traditional currency, like banks and governments.
 In other words, crypto’s value is independent of government or financial institutions.

 Unlike traditional fiat payments, crypto has the potential to rise in value.
 Employees could end up collecting far more than their base salary if the value of crypto appreciates.
 (Of course, it also has the potential to depreciate over time, which we’ll discuss below.)

 Almost nine in ten American adults have heard of crypto, and about 40% of American millennials own them.
 For that reason, many employees, independent contractors, and freelancers now pursue crypto payments.
 A signing bonus paid in crypto could make for an attractive offer.

 At the same time, flexible payment options like crypto withdrawals might make some organizations—such as startups and those in the tech and media sectors recruiting digital-savvy workers—stand out from their competitors and attract talent.